huacchob/sqlalchemy_project/README.md

 We set pgadmin to 5050 because that is what is mapped in docker compose file. we are using localhost because postgres and pgadmin are both containers.

+You may need to change the start_up.sh file to python if python3 doesn't work.

+If the file permissions are not set, you may need to change the file permissions for both clean_up and start_up scripts.

+You can do so by using the command `a+x chmod clean_up.sh` or `a+x chmod start_up.sh`.